The Campus

 Positive Steps Forward

-A new space has been secured in the 510 N. Prospect Building for the Center for Health & Fitness, with an anticipated opening in 2027.
-We’re also working toward establishing a long-term Program of All-Inclusive Care for the Elderly (PACE) provider in the same building.
+A new space has been secured in the 510 N. Prospect Building for the Center for Health & Fitness, and building renovation has begun, with an anticipated opening in 2027.
+The 510 Building will also be home to a Program of All-Inclusive Care for the Elderly (PACE) provider.
 These steps reflect our ongoing commitment to expanding health and wellness services for the community, while also allowing us to retain the 510 N. Prospect Avenue building for the long term and preserve the adjacent green space along Diamond Street—addressing a key concern raised by neighboring residents.

 New Opportunities